netdata/netdata/docs/cloud/insights/events-feed.md

 ## Who can access the events?

-All users will be able to see events from the Topology and Alerts domain but Auditing events, once these are added, only be accessible to administrators.
-For more details checkout [Netdata Role-Based Access model](https://github.com/netdata/netdata/blob/master/docs/cloud/manage/role-based-access.md).
+All users will be able to see events from the Topology and Alerts domain but Auditing events, once these are added, will only be accessible to administrators.
+For more details check the [Netdata Role-Based Access model](https://github.com/netdata/netdata/blob/master/docs/cloud/manage/role-based-access.md).

 ## How to use the events feed

 1. Click on the **Events** tab (located near the top of your screen)
-1. You will be presented with a table listing the events that occurred from the timeframe defined on the date time picker
+1. You will be presented with a table listing the events that occurred from the timeframe defined on the [date time picker](https://github.com/netdata/netdata/blob/master/docs/dashboard/visualization-date-and-time-controls.md#date-and-time-selector)
 1. You can use the filtering capabilities available on right-hand bar to slice through the results provided.
-See more details on event types and filters
+See more details on [event types and filters](#event-types-and-filters)

+> **Note**
+>
-Note: When you try to query a longer period than what your space allows you will see an error message highlighting that you are querying data outside of your plan.
+> When you try to query a longer period than what your space allows you will see an error message highlighting that you are querying data outside of your plan.

 ### Event types and filters